cabforum/smime/SBR.md

 **Business Entity**: Any entity that is not a Private Organization, Government Entity, or Non-Commercial Entity as defined herein.
 Examples include, but are not limited to, general partnerships, unincorporated associations, sole proprietorships, etc.

-**CAA**: From RFC 8659 (<http://tools.ietf.org/html/rfc8659>): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify one or more Certification Authorities (CAs) authorized to issue certificates for that domain name.
-CAA Resource Records allow a public CA to implement additional controls to reduce the risk of unintended certificate mis-issue."
+**CAA**: From RFC 8659 (<http://tools.ietf.org/html/rfc8659>): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify one or more Certification Authorities (CAs) authorized to issue Certificates for that domain name.
+CAA Resource Records allow a public CA to implement additional controls to reduce the risk of unintended Certificate mis-issue."

 **CA Key Pair**: A Key Pair where the Public Key appears as the Subject Public Key Info in one or more Root CA Certificate(s) and/or Subordinate CA Certificate(s).